suluke/jnsn/README.md

 This project is written in *C++17*.
 That means that at least you will need a modern compiler to build `jnsn`.
 The only supported (meta) build system is **CMake**.
-It will produce two targets of interested in the generated build system:
+It will produce two targets of interest in the generated build system:
 1. all (*default*)
 2. unittests

 The former should be self-explanatory.
-`unittests` uses a downloaded copy of the `googletest`  framework to compile and link against this projects unittest suite.
+`unittests` uses a downloaded copy of the `googletest` framework to compile and link against this project's unittest suite.
 Furthermore, it also automatically runs the unittests.